-Note: Codes A000 and B000 exclude all sites and histologies that would be coded as A980.
-(See Coding Instruction 10 below.)
+Note: Codes A000 and B000 exclude all sites and histologies that are coded A980.
+(See Coding Instruction 11 below.)

 - 2. Use the site-specific coding scheme corresponding to the primary site or histology - 3.
 Code the most invasive, extensive, or definitive surgery if the patient has multiple surgical procedures of the primary site even if there is no residual tumor found in the pathologic specimen from the more extensive surgery